bbauska/BI-JS-for-webdev/README.md

 function multiply(5,2,); and let&apos;s also say console.log(&apos;Result: &apos;,
 result);.

-So in this example, the console.log statement is used to display messages and the values of the variables during the execution of the multiply function.
+In this example, the console.log statement is used to display messages and the values of the variables during the execution of the multiply function.

 By inspecting the console output, you can verify if the function is receiving the correct values and producing the expected result.

-So if I click on Save, you will see that we are getting Multiplying 5 and 2, and the result is 10.
+If I click on Save, you will see that we are getting Multiplying 5 and 2, and the result is 10.

 Next technique is to set breakpoints.

-So setting breakpoints in your code allows you to pause the execution at specific lines enabling you to examine the state of variables and step through the code line by line.
+Setting breakpoints in your code allows you to pause the execution at specific lines enabling you to examine the state of variables and step through the code line by line.